-- 5.1 In the event of injury to a player(s), the officials may stop the game. - 5.2 If the ball is live when an injury occurs, the official shall not blow his whistle until the team in control of the ball has shot for a field goal, lost control of the ball, withheld the ball from play or the ball has become dead.
-If it is necessary to protect an injured player, the officials may stop the game immediately. - 5.3 If the injured player cannot continue to play immediately (within approximately 15 seconds) or, if he receives treatment, he must be substituted unless the team is reduced to fewer than 5 players on the playing court. - 5.4 Head coaches, assistant coaches, substitutes, excluded players and accompanying delegation members may enter the playing court, only with the permission of an official, to attend to an injured player before he is substituted. - 5.5 A doctor may enter the playing court, without the permission of an official if, in the doctor's judgement, the injured player requires immediate medical treatment. - 5.6 During the game, any player who is bleeding or has an open wound must be substituted.
-He may return to the playing court only after the bleeding has stopped and the affected area or open wound has been completely and securely covered. - 5.7 If the injured player or any player who is bleeding or has an open wound recovers during a time-out taken by either team, before the scorer's signal for the substitution, that player may continue to play. - 5.8 Players who have been designated by the head coach to begin the game or who receive treatment between free throws may be substituted in the event of an injury.
-In this case, the opponents are also entitled to substitute the same number of players, if they so wish.
+- 5.1 In the event of injury to a player(s), the referees may stop the game. - 5.2 If the ball is live when an injury occurs, the referee shall not blow his/her whistle until the team in control of the ball has shot for a goal, lost control of the ball, withheld the ball from play or the ball has become dead, unless neither team shall be placed at a disadvantage.
+If it is necessary to protect an injured player, the referees may stop the game immediately. - 5.3 If the injured player cannot continue to play immediately (within approximately 15 seconds) or if he/she receives treatment or if a player receives any assistance from his/her own head coach, assistant coaches, substitutes, excluded players and/or accompanying delegation members, he/she must be substituted unless the team is reduced to fewer than 5 players on the court. - 5.4 Head coach, assistant coaches, substitutes, excluded players and accompanying delegation members may enter the court, only with the permission of a referee, to attend to an injured player before he/she is substituted. - 5.5 A doctor may enter the court, without the permission of a referee if, in the doctor's judgement, the injured player requires immediate medical treatment. - 5.6 During the game, any player who is bleeding or has an open wound must be substituted.
+He/she may return to the court only after the bleeding has stopped and the affected area or open wound has been completely and securely covered. - 5.7 If the injured player or any player who is bleeding or has an open wound, recovers during a time-out taken by either team, before the timer's signal for the substitution, that player may continue to play. - 5.8 Players who have been designated by the head coach to start the game or who receive treatment between free throws may be substituted in the event of an injury.
+In this case, the opponents are also entitled to substitute the same number of players, if they wish.

-Art.
-6 Captain: Duties and powers
+Article 6 Captain: Duties and powers

-- 6.1 The captain (CAP) is a player designated by his head coach to represent his team on the playing court.
-He may communicate in a courteous manner with the officials during the game to obtain information only when the ball is dead and the game clock is stopped. - 6.2 The captain shall inform the crew chief no later than 15 minutes following the end of the game, if his team is protesting against the result of the game and sign the scoresheet in the 'Captain's signature in case of protest' column.
+- 6.1 The captain (CAP) is a player designated by his/her head coach to represent his/her team on the court.
+He/she may communicate in a courteous manner with the referees during the game to obtain information only when the ball is dead and the game clock is stopped. - 6.2 The captain shall inform the crew chief no later than 15 minutes following the end of the game, if his/her team is protesting against the result of the game and sign the scoresheet in the 'Captain's signature in case of protest' column.

-Art.
-7 Head coach and first assistant coach: Duties and powers
+Article 7 Head coach and first assistant coach: Duties and powers